-All business relations with related parties are concluded at arm's length according to the transfer pricing guidelines and service agreements across the Group.
-These regulate the principles of inter-company services settlement as well as the distinction between chargeable services and stewardship expenses.
-The guideline defines the process and requirements of pricing, invoicing and documentation and thus contributes to an improved transparency, corporate-wide consistency, and compliance.
-The agreed remuneration is generally accounted for on a full cost basis plus profit margin.
+The prices and conditions agreed under existing reinsurance treaties and service agreements are based upon arm's length in accordance with the Group-wide Transfer Pricing Guideline.
+The guideline defines the basic principles for the billing of services and the distinction between chargeable expenses and stewardship activities.
+The guideline outlines the process and requirements for pricing, invoicing and documentation and contributes to improved transparency, Group-wide consistency, and compliance.
+It stipulates that agreements for the outsourcing of services and functions should be concluded at standard market conditions.
+The agreed remuneration is generally accounted for on a full cost basis plus a profit margin.